devrelcollective/DictatorBot/README.md

 DictatorBot is used by the [DevRelCollective](https://devrelcollective.fun) to manage which moderator (Benevolent Dictator) is on-call at any given time.

-It is build in GOLANG, using Camunda Platform BPM as an orchestration platform.
+It is built in GOLANG, using Camunda Platform BPM as an orchestration platform.

 It was written by [David G. Simmons](https://github.com/davidgs).